ProgrammerNammer/DSC-react/README.md

 ![Landing Page](./github-resources/landingpage.png)
 # DSC-react
-This is a test website.
-It is a take on DSC's website with a mix od HTML, CSS, and ReactJS
+The website can be visited [through this link](https://programmernammer.github.io/DSC-react/).
+This repository represents a take on the DLSU DSC Organization website for recuiting onlooking members - the site represents the Organization's

 ## Tools Used
 Developed mainly on ReactJS